White Wine 101

 WHITE%2BWINE%2B101%2B1.jpg

-If you’re looking to learn more about wine, I'm here to satisfy your vinous cravings with the perfect place to start: my Wine 101 series.
-Because, let's face it, wine can be a pretty confusing topic!
-It distills diverse subjects such as history, science, geography and anthropology into one delicious, liquid commodity.
-And while you don't have to worry about learning EVERYTHING, knowing the basics can certainly help you navigate this expansive topic.
+If you’re looking to learn more about wine, I’m here to satisfy your vinous curiosity with the perfect place to begin: my Wine 101 series.
+Because let’s be honest—wine can feel wonderfully overwhelming.
+It weaves together history, science, geography, culture, cuisine, and human connection into one beautiful liquid experience.
+The good news?
+You do NOT need to know everything to enjoy it.
+A strong foundation in the basics can help you navigate the wine world with far more confidence—and pleasure.

-But if you need a little more convincing, scroll down for a few important reasons why you should wholeheartedly embrace the world of white wine!
+But if you need a little more convincing, scroll down for a few compelling reasons to wholeheartedly embrace the captivating world of white wine!

 3 REASONS TO LOVE WHITE WINE

-2. You're less likely to get a hangover when drinking white wine due to the lower levels of alcohol and lack of phenolic compounds which can trigger headaches.
+2. You're less likely to get a hangover when drinking white wine.
+This is due to lower levels of alcohol and lack of phenolic compounds which can trigger headaches and are found in greater abundance in fuller-bodied reds.
+Hydration, quantity consumed, and individual sensitivity still matter most, but for many people white wine can feel like a better choice.

 WHITE WINE VS. RED WINE